Efraín Villanueva: Iowa

-Together with his fellow classmates, he devised and organized Subtitulados.
+Together with his classmates, he devised and organized Subtitulados.
 The project was a bimonthly reading series to promote and present the students’ work in a largely English-speaking city.
 Among his most notable classmates are Mexican Author Andrea Chapela and Barranquilla author Giuseppe Caputo.

 While in Iowa, Villanueva won his first contest: El Tiempo del Minicuento, sponsored by the Colombian newspaper El Tiempo.
-He was also a contributor of Iowa Literaria, the digital magazine of the Master’s program, where he published book reviews and interviews.
+He was also a contributor of Iowa Literaria, the digital magazine of the Master's program, where he published book reviews and interviews.
 It was on this magazine where he debuted in non-fiction with the text Crucigramas, a remembrance of his childhood that he dedicated to his father.
 In 2016, he published Chucky, his first fiction text, in the anthology Tenemos Miedo by Matera magazine in Colombia.

 His creative thesis project was Crucigramas, a collection of personal non-fiction texts, supervised by Honduran writer Horacio Castellanos Moya.